lucky-media/guidelines/pages/team.md

 - Documenting the code to simplify future changes and updates
 - Monthly team meetings and quarterly individual progress meetings

-And of course we understand that sometimes we need to get a drink at the kitchen, answer a quick phone call, urinate, respond to messages, tell/hear a joke, etc. We don't expect to pause the effective hours for that.
+We don't expect someone to pause the effective hours for every single activity.
+It's very normal to do some everyday activities such as using the kitchen for drinks 🍹, answering a phone call 📞, responding to messages 💬, telling/hearing a joke 😆, etc.

-But, let's be fair, effective work is not a lunch break, or taking a walk outside, long coffee breaks and similar activities.
-We mention these examples because it's totally fine to do them.
-So what is acceptable as part of effective work and what not?
-A rule of thumb is that everything under 5 minutes is fine.
+> A good rule of thumb is that 5 minutes/activity is totally fine 👍

 ### Time Tracking
 Wait a sec, time tracking?
 Really?
 No, this is not standard managerial control.
 It's a wonderful